 Do students graduate with a degree?

 No. Bear POWER students will walk with their peers at graduation but will receive a certificate of completion rather than a degree.

 How does the internship portion of the program work?

 Beginning the second semester of the program (out of five semesters), students will be placed in an internship position in an area of their work-related interests.
-Each semester the hours of the internship will increase, until it is a part-time job (20 hours) their last semester.
+Each semester the hours of the internship will increase.

 Do students live in the residence halls?

 Yes.
 The first semester our students live in a Living Learning Community on campus.
 Once students complete their first semester, they can choose to stay in the LLC or they can live in a different residence hall on campus.

 Are there accommodations in the dining halls for students with food allergies or sensitivities?

 Yes.
 Campus Dining Services are happy to accommodate any dietary restrictions or needs a student may have.
 During campus tours, a specialized tour of the dining halls is available to meet with dining staff to discuss any dietary issues.